Meet Our Founder, Dori Lewis

 My public work in the psychedelic space is critically centered on the topics of ethics, access, and power in psychedelic spaces, diversity, equity, and inclusion in the psychedelic psychotherapy space, and cultural appropriation as it relates to ritual and ceremony.
 As I continue to step away from full-time clinical practice, my passions have moved me to serve as an educator and steward of the emerging specialty of psychedelic therapy in all the clinical and non-clinical spaces where this work shows up.

-I am a core faculty member for the Psychedelic Research and Training Institute (PRATI), specializing in teaching new and experienced clinicians about set and setting, ceremony, and ritual within a ketamine-assisted psychotherapy model.
-Alongside content about authentic ritual and ceremony, I address cultural appropriation and how to recognize and dismantle internalized colonialism, white supremacy, and patriarchy so that we may better examine culturally appropriative practices within today's culture and the psychedelic zeitgeist.
+In 2022, Dr. Shannon Hughes and I co-founded Elemental Psychedelics, a DORA approved (Colorado Department of Regulatory Agencies) psilocybin mushroom facilitator licensure program.
+Through Elemental, we aim to combine classroom education, firsthand medicine experiences, clinical supervision and personal coaching, community connection, and a variety of special topic retreat offerings so that our students may anchor clearly into their own powerful creation using psychedelic therapy.
+Before starting Elemental, I was a core/lead faculty member for the Psychedelic Research and Training Institute (PRATI), where I specialized in teaching new and experienced clinicians about set and setting, ceremony, and ritual within a ketamine-assisted psychotherapy model.
+Alongside content about authentic ritual and ceremony, I was the first faculty member to introduce the topic of cultural appropriation and how to recognize internalized colonialism, white supremacy, and patriarchy.
+My aim was to bring these hard conversations to the forefront of the psychedelic education sector so that we as a community would begin to examine culturally misappropriative practices within today's culture and the psychedelic zeitgeist.

 My Personal Experience With Psychedelics